-Study design.
-In this study, we conducted a retrospective analysis of EHR data (utilization analysis) and integrated claims and EHR data (cost analysis) for 2 cohorts of patients with SLE in the US.
-We quantified the following: (1) incidence and prevalence of SLE; (2) healthcare resource use patterns of patients with SLE, including hospitalizations/inpatient visits, outpatient visits including emergency department (ED) and office or clinic visits, and prescription drug use; and (3) annual direct medical and pharmacy costs incurred, stratified by SLE disease severity.
+In this study, we conducted a retrospective analysis of EHR data (utilization analysis) and integrated claims and EHR data (cost analysis) for 2 cohorts of patients with SLE in the United States.
+We quantified the following: 1) incidence and prevalence of SLE; 2) health care resource use patterns of patients with SLE, including hospitalizations/inpatient visits, outpatient visits including emergency department (ED) and office or clinic visits, and prescription drug use; and 3) annual direct medical and pharmacy costs incurred, stratified by SLE disease severity.
 Institutional review board approval was not required because this study utilized anonymized administrative claims and EHR data.

+Data source

-Data source.
-We used Optum administrative claims and EHR data from Humedica Inc. The EHR data contain information for 70 million patients, of whom 50 million are associated with integrated delivery networks (IDN), groups that provide a spectrum of healthcare services.
+We used Optum administrative claims and EHR data from Humedica Inc. The EHR data contain information for 70 million patients, of whom 50 million are associated with integrated delivery networks (IDNs), groups that provides a spectrum of health care services.
 These data include laboratory results; vital signs; body measurements; lifestyle observations; biomarkers; inpatient and outpatient treatments, including written prescriptions; inpatient-administered medications; and provider notes.
 The Optum claims database includes medical and pharmacy claims from approximately 40 million commercially insured patients and 6.1 million Medicare Advantage enrollees.
 For the purposes of this study, a project-specific data extract was generated.
-It included all EHR and integrated claims data for patients who had \geq 1 SLE-related healthcare encounter, defined by the presence of International Classification of Diseases, Ninth and Tenth Revisions, Clinical Modification (ICD-9-CM and ICD-10-CM) codes 710.0 or M32.X, respectively, in their EHR.
-Both the EHR and claims datasets use billing nomenclature to code healthcare services provided.
-Diagnosis status and procedures performed are coded using ICD-9-CM and ICD-10-CM.
-Medication use was identified by the National Drug Codes and Healthcare Common Procedure Coding System, J codes.
+It included all EHR and integrated claims data for patients who had $\geq$ 1 SLE-related health care encounter, defined by the presence of International Classification of Diseases, Ninth and Tenth